Blue Orchestra: Anime

-In April 2022, it was announced that the series would receive an anime television series adaptation.
-It is produced by Nippon Animation and directed by Seiji Kishi, with scripts written by Yūko Kakihara, character designs handled by Kazuaki Morita, and violinist performances for the character Hajime Aono by Ryota Higashi.
+In April 2022, an anime television series adaptation was announced.
+It is produced by Nippon Animation and directed by Seiji Kishi, with series composition by Yūko Kakihara, character designs handled by Kazuaki Morita, and violinist performances for the character Hajime Aono by Ryota Higashi.
 The series aired from April 9 to October 8, 2023, on NHK Educational TV.
-The opening theme is "Cantabile", performed by Novelbright, while the ending theme is "Yūsari no Canon" (夕さりのカノン), performed by Yuika.
+The opening theme song is "Cantabile", performed by Novelbright, while the ending theme song is "Yūsari no Canon" (夕さりのカノン, Yūsari no Kanon), performed by Yuika.

 Following the final episode of the first season, a second season was announced to be in production.
-The season premiered on October 5, 2025, and will consist of 21 episodes.
-The opening theme is "Amadeus" (アマデウス, Amadeusu), performed by Galileo Galilei, while the ending theme is "Ao no Mahō" (青の魔法), performed by ChoQMay.
+The season aired from October 5, 2025, to March 1, 2026.
+The opening theme song is "Amadeus" (アマデウス, Amadeusu), performed by Galileo Galilei, while the ending theme song is "Ao no Mahō" (青の魔法), performed by ChoQMay.

 Plus Media Networks Asia licensed the series in Southeast Asia for simulcast release on Aniplus Asia.